claper87/AppCon22/README.md

 * OrderPaymentService

 ### What is FDService?
 FDService is a namespace included within the core packages of Fonteva.
-It include serveral classes that act as wrappers and/or services.
+It has serveral classes that act as wrappers and/or services.
 Some of the classes have been annotated as Global, making them accesible to you for use.
-IF you have access to a Fonteva Instance running version 20Spring  or higher
+IF you have access to a Fonteva Instance running version 20Spring  or higher you will be able to follow alogn and practice all the concepts shared here.

 ## SearchRequest
-The FDService.Searchg Request controls every aspect of querying, including fields to select, number of records to return, filtering and sort order.
+The SearchRequest class controls every aspect of querying, including fields to select, number of records to return, filtering and sort order.
+Here are some key concepts for you:

+* This feature uses SOQL under the hood.
+* By default the results will be capped at 2,000.
+However, you can call the `soqlLimit(integer x)` function to change this.
+* The FDSPR20 Governor Limits will.